-Deferred tax assets and liabilities are undiscounted although those relating to the BEL and risk margin are based on the discounted gross asset/liability.
+Deferred tax assets and liabilities (DTA/DTL) are undiscounted although those relating to the BEL and risk margin are based on the discounted gross asset/liability.
 Deferred tax assets and liabilities are offset when there is a legally enforceable right and when the deferred taxes relate to the same fiscal authority.
-As a result, on 31/12/2022, contrary to previous years, a net deferred tax asset is presented in the QRTs.
+As a result SWE recognised on 31/12/2023 a net deferred tax liability of 6,262,044.
+As a reminder, on 31/12/2022, SWE recognised a net deferred tax asset of 6,249,484.